-Catalan independence vote begins in chaos
+Catalonia independence vote descends into chaos

 Catalonia's campaign to break away has been gaining momentum since 2010, when Spain's economy plunged during the financial crisis.
 Catalonia held a symbolic poll in 2014, in which 80% of voters backed complete secession -- but only 32% of the electorate turned out.

-The Catalan government has not yet made clear how it will respond in the even of a "yes" vote.
+The Catalan government has not yet made clear how it will respond in the event of a "yes" vote.